sithihajara/Implementation-of-Filters/README.md

 Apply following filters to the image for smoothing:

 Averaging filter
-Weighted Averaging Filter
+1.Weighted Averaging Filter
-Gaussian Blur
+2.Gaussian Blur
-Median filter
+3.Median filter

 ### Step4
 Apply following filters to the image for sharpening:
-Laplacian kernel
+1.Laplacian kernel
-Laplacian operator
+2.Laplacian operator

 ### Step5
 Apply following filters to the image for sharpening: